VirtualPlantLab/VPLDocs/docs/src/index.md

 In terms of design, VPL gives priority to performance and simple interfaces as opposed to complex layers of abstraction.
-This implies that models in VPL may be more verbose and procedural (as opposed to descriptive) than in other FSPM software, though may also make them more transparent and easier to follow.
+This implies that models in VPL may be more verbose and procedural (as opposed to descriptive) than in other FSPM software, but that may also make them more transparent and easier to follow.

 ## Installation